RahimUllah001/DjangoCourseStepByStep/README.md

 ### Day 4 - Project 4: Django HTTP Responses of different types
 You can view the full details of this project [here](./gs4/day4-project4.md).

+### Day 5 - Project 5: Django Multi-App Architecture: Exploring Dual URL Mapping Techniques
+You can view the full details of this project [here](./gs5/day5-project5.md).